-*The approved site-specific WER of 1.51 for Mugu Lagoon is used to calculate the assigned WLAs for discharges to Calleguas and Conejo Creek to ensure the downstream standard is achieved.
-Permitted stormwater dischargers may apply a WER of up to 3.69 for discharges to upstream reaches, with the exception of Reaches 4 and 5, to calculate the assigned WLAs.
-If a WER of greater than 1.51 is applied, permitted stormwater dischargers shall be required to provide detailed quantitative analysis to demonstrate that the WLAs as modified by the WER are protective of downstream reaches.
+*The approved site-specific WER of 1.51 for Mugu Lagoon is used to calculate the assigned waste load allocations for discharges to Calleguas and Conejo Creek to ensure the downstream standard is achieved.
+Permitted stormwater dischargers may apply a WER of up to 3.69 for discharges to upstream reaches, with the exception of Reaches 4 and 5, to calculate the assigned waste load allocations.
+If a WER of greater than 1.51 is applied, permitted stormwater dischargers shall be required to provide detailed quantitative analysis to demonstrate that the waste load allocations as modified by the WER are protective of downstream reaches.
 No site specific WER for Revolon Slough was approved so default WER value of 1 is applied.
 Regardless of the final WERs, total copper loading shall not exceed current loading.

 **Current loads do not exceed loading capacity during wet weather.
 Sum of all loads cannot exceed loads presented in the table.
 Q: Daily storm volume (cfs). (a) Selenium allocations have not been developed for this reach as it is not on the 303(d) list.

-Directly implementing the final copper, nickel, and selenium WLAs will result in a unique mass load for each Responsible Discharger dependent on the daily stormwater flows and area of construction site.
+Directly implementing the final copper, nickel, and selenium waste load allocations will result in a unique mass load for each Responsible Discharger dependent on the daily stormwater flows and area of construction site.
 Requiring Responsible Dischargers to calculate the construction site’s specific mass loading of a pollutant(s) would be impractical, costly, and not aligned with the requirements of this General Permit.
 However, as mentioned in the source analysis, most metal loadings in this watershed are in particulate form and associated with wet-weather flows.
 Therefore, the following will address this TMDL:

 a) Comply with the site-specific erosion and sediment control, and post-construction requirements in this General Permit.

-b) For each phase of the construction project, install erosion controls that will result in predicted erosion rates that are as protective as pre-construction (e.g. undisturbed vegetation for the area) conditions.
+b) For each phase of the construction project, install erosion controls that will result in predicted erosion rates that are as protective as pre-construction (e.g., undisturbed vegetation for the area) conditions.
 Calculate the predicted erosion rates by using RUSLE2 modeling as described in Attachment H.

-4) Wet-weather Interim Limits and Final WLAs for Mercury
+4) Wet-weather Interim Limits and Final Waste Load Allocations for Mercury

-The Calleguas Creek Metals and Selenium TMDL assigns mass-based interim and final WLAs for mercury pounds per year (lbs/yr) to “Permitted Stormwater Dischargers (PSDs)” to be met at the receiving water.
-The WLAs for mercury are shown in Table 49 below.
+The Calleguas Creek Metals and Selenium TMDL assigns mass-based interim and final waste load allocations for mercury pounds per year (lbs/yr) to “Permitted Stormwater Dischargers (PSDs)” to be met at the receiving water.
+The waste load allocations for mercury are shown in Table 49 below.

-Table 49 – Interim Limits and Final WLAs for Mercury in Suspended Sediment for Calleguas Creek and Revolon Slough
+Table 49 – Interim Limits and Final Waste Load Allocations for Mercury in Suspended Sediment for Calleguas Creek and Revolon Slough